IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Please note that this setting is experimental.

 By default, download URLs to files will be included in Schema.org JSON-LD output.
-To prevent these URLs from being included in the output, set ``HideSchemaDotOrgDownloadUrls`` to true as in the example below.
+To prevent these URLs from being included in the output, set ``HideSchemaDotOrgDownloadUrls`` to true as in the following example:

 ``HideSchemaDotOrgDownloadUrls=true``